Enterprise-grade software cannot only be a major development challenge, but also a formidable challenge for one’s QA &

-While being, usually, an amalgamation of diverse (Web, backend and mobile) functionality, almost any enterprise application is also planned to be integrated and interact with multiple external systems.
+Being typically an amalgamation of diverse (Web, backend and mobile) functionality, almost any enterprise application is also planned to be integrated with multiple external systems.
 This generates a multitude of related defects, strewn along the “seams.”

 Pay special attention to Integration Testing and conduct a sufficient amount of this type of testing.

 Make sure that the QA & Testing team, involved with the project, has a sufficient amount of Integration Testing experience.
 Actually, the more, the better.

 It may prove hugely helpful to involve your Business Analysts in your Integration Testing.
 Their knowledge and holistic view of your system can help pinpoint the problem or prevent some adjacent system areas from being impacted.

 Your Business Analysts should create as many Business Cases for testing purposes, as possible, before your Integration Testing is underway.
 This will promote an integrated testing approach and help ensure that the different parts of the system functionality, involved in a business process, interact with one another and support this business process as planned.

 We could also recommend using an awesome y BA tool, invented by our Business Analysts and called Integration Case Studies.

-In short, Integration Case Studies describe how different systems interact within a workflow, initiated by one of these systems.
-The system, which initiates a workflow, provides a data input, thereby causing the other systems to interact with one another.
+In short, Integration Case Studies describe how the different systems interact within a workflow, initiated by one of these systems.
+The system, which initiates a workflow provides a data input, thereby causing the other systems to interact with one another.

 Our QA and BA teams have collaborated on several enterprise projects through the medium of Integration Use Cases, and this approach has, really, given our testing efficiency a huge boost.

 All the required system integration must be prepared and arranged for before the solution goes in production.
 If the integration effort needs to involve an external system that cannot be integrated with before the production phase, the party that owns this system must provide real-time data, required for the integration, beforehand.